 A pillow soft sponge cake filled with a butter and sugar concoction, rolled into like a jellyroll cake.
 This Filipino style chiffon cake is the perfect companion in the afternoon with a cup of tea or coffee.
-Pianono may just seem like a simple cake and may just look ordinary but its more than that.
+No oven Pianono may just seem like a simple cake and may just look ordinary but its more than that.
 Pianono is reminiscent of childhood memories and sweet summer afternoons served with hot drinks or iced sweet teas.
 All it takes is a few minutes of your time to make this delightfully sweet and easy dessert!

-What is a Pianono?
+What is a Pianono and how to make the No oven Pianono?

 Pianono is a patry found in South America, Spain and Philippines.
 Named after Pope Pius IX also known as ‘Pio Nono’ by the people of Italy where he hailed from.
 The original creator Ceferino Ysla Gonzales a devotee of the Virgin Mary from Sante, Granada of Spain.
 As the story goes, Ceferino Ysla Gonzales wanted to pay homage by creating mini bite-sized cakes from the Pop’s likeness and named it after him.
 The Filipino version of this sweet pastry is quite similar to it’s Spanish and South American Counterparts, the Filipino Pianono is a jelly roll made of a chiffon like sponge cake butter roll sprinkled with more granulated sugar or powdered sugar to top.
 The Filipino Pianono may also be mixed in with different flavors such as mocha, mango, ube, cheese, or buko pandan, and may even be filled with chocolate, strawberry jam, coconut jam, and many more depending on the style of pianono you are looking for.